Essential knee terminology

 SVF is an abbreviation of Stromal Vascular Fraction.

-Swelling is an abnormal enlargement of a part of the body, typically as a result of an accumulation of fluid.
+Swelling of the whole knee or a region of the knee is typically a result of an accumulation of fluid.

 The sympathetic nervous system is the nerve system that controls things like heart rate and blood pressure.